 So Julie goes over to Chris’s house to clear the air or to get some answers, she doesn’t know which.
 All she knows is that if he doesn’t apologize, she’s going to break up with him as a friend, even if it’s just for a little while.
 She’s clear that something needs to change, because she’s really, really hurt.

 This is a lot of context and I know what Julie is going into the scene with, objective-wise.
 She wants clarity on a relationship.
 And she has thought through some bottom lines, boundaries, and possible outcomes.
 From all of this, I can tell that this confrontation with Chris means a lot to her, and that she’s really taking it seriously.
-As a reader, I begin to take it seriously as well.
+As a reader, I begin to take it seriously as well (more advice on writing relationships between characters).

 Once all of these pieces are in place, if Chris continues to be a butt and Julie ends up slapping him in the heat of the moment, I am totally fine with it!
 It’s an impulsive, unconscious character action when it comes down to it, but a whole lot of consciousness went into getting her to that scene.